syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf-linux-docker.md

 ![Run console app](LinuxDockerImages/Step-7.png)

-A complete working example of converting Word document to PDF in default Linux Docker container can be downloaded from [GitHub](https://github.com/SyncfusionExamples/Word-To-PDF-Examples/tree/master/Linux%20Docker/Debian/WordToPDFDockerSample).
+A complete working example of converting Word document to PDF in Linux Docker container can be downloaded from [GitHub](https://github.com/SyncfusionExamples/Word-To-PDF-Examples/tree/master/Linux%20Docker/Debian/WordToPDFDockerSample).

 Finally, you will get the converted PDF document as follows.